 July 20th, 1848 is a special date for every successful woman.
-On that day, in Seneca Falls, NY, Declaration of Rights and Sentiments was signed.
+On that day, in Seneca Falls, NY, the Declaration of Rights and Sentiments was signed.
 For many this day become the first momentum to fight for the women rights - including - the right to work.

 "I work at LINETECH for almost half a year now, got here as my first job in the aviation business, just after the university.
 I've studied and now work with the avionics." - Paulina introduces herself.
-"It wasn't the original idea - to either work at MRO or even study the aviation engineering.
+"It wasn't the original idea - to either work at MRO or even study aviation engineering.
 I really wanted to learn about material engineering, but one of my friends convinced me that I can easily find a job and work in the aviation sector, so I gave it a shot."
 It wasn't easy at first.
 For 180 people starting in Paulina's class, only 20 were women.
 Two years later, when it came to choosing a major, there were only 7 girls - still less than 25% of the class population.
 "For the first year, I was thinking - why I am here?
 What was I thinking?
 But suddenly, when I started classes about the avionics it all felt that I am in the right place."

 Many of the managers say, that women are naturally much better in the fields where men have to put a lot of effort into.
-"You have to obey procedures and guys have a tendency to be chaotic.
-They have to be very cautious and precise, whereas many women just do it without even thinking about it" - says one of the managers at LINETECH.
+"You have to obey procedures and guys tend to be chaotic.
+They have to be very cautious and precise, whereas many women just do it without even thinking about it" - says one of the managers at Avia Prime's LINETECH.
 "I am constantly learning and I often hear that working on an airplane teaches humility.
 I know that my gender doesn't make me error-proof and I closely follow the steps of people who teach me" Paulina adds

 "On my first day, I was the only girl working within the maintenance team.
 I remember being warmly welcomed, although I had a weird feeling that I am somehow different than the rest.
 Just another day, I felt perfectly normal."
-Paulina admits, that she also thought about working as a mechanic to be a man?s kind of job.
+Paulina admits, that she also thought about working as a mechanic to be a man's kind of job.
 "Young people do not think about the gender at work that much, as the older generation - at least not here.
 We don't have to prove anyone anything.
 There's basically no job that could be done only by men.
 It goes the same for the girls, of course."
 Outside the hangars, this looks a bit different.
 "My mom thinks that I am constantly covered in chemicals, dirty and sweaty.
 My friends were also shocked when I told them I learn to become an aircraft mechanic.
 I am constantly saying it's not a big deal" - Paulina admits laughing.